 International talent pool

-Extended Team Model introduces costs savings and versatility.
+Extended Team Model introduces cost savings and versatility.
 You get access to the international talent pool and a variety of hourly rates.

 Mutual benefits